KiitanTheAnalyst/Retail-Sales---Customer-Purchase-Predictions/README.md

 # Retail-Sales---Customer-Purchase-Predictions
-This is a random forest model built to predict customers purchasing behaviour of new customers, based on past purchase history of existing customers.
+This is a random forest model trained and tested based on past purchase history of existing customers and validating this model to predict purchasing behaviour of new customers.

 ## By Olaitan Suru